klosjustyna/AreaOfRectangle/README.md

-Simple app counts area of rectangle, to learning technologies
+Simple app counts area of rectangle

 frontend: react with axios,